In a World of Distraction, Focus is Your Superpower

 Control Your Email

-If you can, try not to have your email notifications always on.
-Every time you get a preview of a new email, a part of your brain has to stop what you’re doing, decide whether to open it, and then—whether you do or not—work to reclaim the focus you had just a moment before.
+If it is at all within your authority and feasible within your role, try not to have your email notifications always on.
+Every time you get a preview of a new email, a part of your brain has to stop what you’re doing, decide whether to open it, and then - whether you do or not - work to reclaim the focus you had just a moment before.

-A better approach is to batch your email checks at specific times during the day, or at least only have notifications on when you’re doing low-brainpower tasks.
+A better approach, if you can, is to batch your email checks at specific times during the day, or at least only have notifications on when you’re doing low-brainpower tasks.

-The internet, and especially platforms like Google, are designed to profit from your distraction.
+Much of the internet is designed to profit from your distraction.
 Their business models depend on keeping you clicking, moving from one thing to the next, without ever stopping to focus deeply on anything.
-Be aware of this, and resist the temptation to fall into the sinkhole of clickbait.
+Be aware of this, and resist the temptation to fall into the sinkhole.

 Understand Multi-tasking vs. Switch-tasking

-True multi-tasking is like watching TV while ironing—you can do both at once.
-But what we often call multi-tasking is really switch-tasking, like when you’re writing a blog post, then check your bank account, respond to an email, browse Facebook, and then go back to the blog post.
+True multi-tasking is like watching TV while ironing - you can do both at once.
+But what we often call multi-tasking is really switch-tasking, like when you’re writing a document, then check your bank account, respond to an email, browse social media, and then go back to the document.

 Manage Your Notifications